 Generadora Chorreritas S.A.S.
-E.S.P. ("Chorreritas") with registration number: NIT 901.144.893-7 is a commercial company of the Simplified Share type, with the registered address of Calle 37B Sur No.28C-01 CA 169 CR Las Brujas, Envigado, Medellín, Antioquía.
+E.S.P. ("Chorreritas") with registration number: NIT 901.144.893-7 is a commercial company of the Simplified Share type, with the registered address of Calle 37B Sur No.28C-01 CA 169 CR Las Brujas, Envigado, Medellín, Antioquia.
 In 2020, Chorreritas acquired the public electricity generation licence.
-Chorreritas is engaged in the development of a 20 MW run-of-the-river hydropower project on San Andrés river in Colombia (Antioquía region).
-During 2021, the project's development stage is getting completed to get all the necessary permits and designs.
+Chorreritas is engaged in the development of a 20 MW run-of-the-river hydropower project on San Andrés river in Colombia (Antioquia region).
+During 2022 and 2021, the project's development stage was getting completed to get all the necessary permits and designs.